retran/retran.github.io/about.md

 At one point, I was quite proficient in areas such as operations research, service-oriented architecture (SOA), and enterprise software development.

-Between 2011 and 2014, I had the pleasure of teaching courses in "High-Level Language Programming" and "Pattern Recognition and Machine Learning" to students at the Moscow Aviation Institute (National Research University).
+Between 2011 and 2014, I had the pleasure of teaching courses about "High-Level Language Programming" and "Pattern Recognition and Machine Learning" to students of the Moscow Aviation Institute (National Research University).

 I've had the opportunity to contribute my expertise to ozon.ru and Acumatica.